SlavaEremenko/ruby-cli-tic-tac-toe/README.md

 	if win/draw conditions are met:
 		display result of the game
 		exit
-	prompt current player for their move in a loop until a valid move is entered prompt current player for their move with a message "#{error}Player #{@current_player.mark.to_s.upcase}, please enter your move: " check if input == "s"
+	loop until a valid move is entered prompt current player for their move with a message "#{error}Player #{@current_player.mark.to_s.upcase}, please enter your move: " check if input == "s"
 			erase error message and skip iteration